cbuschnotes/practicum2/README.md

 that the youth age group would be susceptible to accidents as well.
 However, to the contrary, much like the senior citizens, the youth age group shows problems of lack of exercise and poor diet.
-Michelle Obama emphasis on Obesity reduction through diet and exercise was very well placed.
+Michelle Obama emphasis on obesity reduction through diet and exercise was very well placed.

 With the adult age group showing a large sensitivity to motor vehicle